davemacdo/vuepress-curriculum/docs/comp-1/unit-1/discussion-1-1.md

 - how listening on different planes impacts your understanding or intellectual engagement
 - when and where different kinds of listening might exist in your life

-Once you've made your post, consider responding to a classmates post.
+Once you've made your post, consider responding to a classmate's post.
 Do so substantively in a way that contributes to the conversation.
 Just saying "Nice post!" is friendly but doesn't do much to enrich the discussion.
 Come to class prepared to discuss the contents of the essay and your post.
 Keep this essay in mind when listening to music for this class!

 | Rubric ||
 | :---: | --- |